Reading Teacher License

 The Reading Teacher License Program features a rolling application process.

-- Download the appropriate check sheet regarding the Reading Program.
+- Download the appropriate check sheet from the Resources section at the bottom of this page.

-- Watch the appropriate Screen Cast related to the Reading Program (at bottom of this page).
+- Watch the appropriate screen cast at the bottom of this page.

-- Also on the "Uploads" tab, submit a copy of your current teaching license or statement of eligibility.
-(An emergency permit/license is not acceptable.)
+- Complete the online application.
+You will asked to submit a copy of your current teaching license or statement of eligibility.

-- Send by mail (or drop off) to our Records Specialist official transcripts of all undergraduate and graduate work completed at institutions other than any IU school.
-A 3.0 GPA in graduate coursework is required; if no graduate work, a 2.5 GPA for undergraduate coursework is required.
+- Submit to our Records Specialist official transcripts of all undergraduate and graduate work completed at institutions outside of an Indiana University campus.
+A 3.0 GPA in graduate coursework or a 2.5 GPA for undergraduate coursework is required.

 Please send all completed materials to: